How to Create a QR Code for a PDF File

 Option A: Google Drive (Recommended)

 Upload your PDF to Google Drive.
 Right-click the file, select "Share", change access to "Anyone with the link", and copy the link.
-This is the most reliable free option — Google Drive links rarely break, and the PDF opens directly in the browser on both desktop and mobile.
+This is the most reliable free option — Google Drive has over 1 billion active users (Google, 2023), links rarely break, and the PDF opens directly in the browser on both desktop and mobile.

 Option B: Dropbox